carbon-language/carbon-lang/docs/design/generics/terminology.md

   <tr>
    <td>name lookup resolved for definitions in isolation ("early")
    </td>
-   <td>name lookup can use information from calls (name lookup may be "late")
+   <td>name lookup can use information from arguments (name lookup may be "late")
    </td>
   </tr>
   <tr>